 In some area’s you may also need something called a seller’s permit for certain events.
 For example, if you want to vend at a local fair in a different area you might need acquire one of these permits for a few days.
 Fortunately, the event organizer will typically have the details of what you need already organized before participating in an event like a concert, street fair, or carnival.

-Finally you will definitely need insurance.
-At the very least you will be required to have commercial auto insurance (this is a food TRUCK after all) and you will need business general liability coverage.
+Finally, you’ll need insurance.
+At the very least you will be required to have commercial auto insurance (this is a food TRUCK after all) and business general liability coverage.
 Each state has different insurance providers so make sure to ask around.

 Just another day on the S'wich It Up food truck.